Getting to Phillip Island / San Remo

 Stony Point is spartan so plan and time your trip to avoid a long wait, or pack refreshments.

 From Stony Point jetty, board the Westernport ferries, passenger catamaran, this docks at the Cowes jetty.
 The boat trip takes around 45 minutes, usually with a stop at French Island.

-The Cowes jetty is located right in Cowes so many accommodation options are within walking distance form the jetty.
-We will pick guests at the ferry if prearranged so be sure to advise when booking a tour with us where you want to be picked up from
+The Cowes jetty is located right in Cowes so many accommodation options are within walking distance from the jetty.
+We will pick guests up at the ferry if prearranged so be sure to advise when booking a tour with us where you want to be picked up from

 By Air - Phillip Island Helicopters

 Phillip Island has its own airfield and this is home to Phillip Island Helicopters who not only conduct scenic flights, but also offer a charter service.

 In just 30 minutes, you can be flown form suitable landing locations in Melbourne, such as Essendon Airport or Moorabbin, directly to Phillip Island.
 This is a wonderful way to get to Phillip Island and of course quicker than any of the other options on this page.

 See www.phillipisland helicopters.com.au for more details, and be sure to tell them you are joining us for a tour.

 We will collect guest from the airport if per-arranged with a tour booking; just request this when you contact us.
 We will arrange to collect you from the helicopter landing pad , giving you the royal treatment.